 CAT & CLOUD COFFEE

 Cat & Cloud Coffee can be found all over town these days.
-Beginning with their Pleasure Point location, expanding to Downtown in partnership with Companion Bakeshop in Abbott Square, now in their new location in Aptos, and served in many other eateries in between, Cat & Cloud has become a household name in Santa Cruz.
+Beginning with their Pleasure Point location, expanding to Downtown in partnership with Companion Bakeshop in Abbott Square, in Aptos Village, at their newest location on the Westside, and served in many other eateries in between, Cat & Cloud has become a household name in Santa Cruz.

 Sometimes you just want a good, unfussy cup of coffee served with all the fixins.
 That’s when we head for Walnut Avenue Cafe.
 The popular daytime restaurant fills up quick and spills out onto a shaded front patio set with colorful tables that enliven downtown’s sidewalks.
 They have an espresso machine, but we love a mug of their unique blend from Santa Cruz Coffee Roasters.
 We take ours with a side of one of their creative egg benedicts (try the Blackened Ahi) or fully-loaded scrambles and home fries.
 And don’t forget Fido!
 Your patio-lovin’ pup gets a menu of their own.